Dynamics of interacting bosons: a compact review

+First results of that type have been obtained in the mean-field regime (${\beta=0}$) by Hepp \cite{Hepp-74} (for differentiable $w$) and by Spohn in \cite{Spohn-80} (for $w$ bounded) (although the setup there, especially in the work of Hepp, was a priori quite different than the one presented here).
 In the more familiar setup explained in the introduction the discussed question has been raised in the literature again in the 2000's.
 Since then, a substantial effort of the community led to many interesting results which often differ only slightly.
 Those differences might be difficult to spot for non-specialists and one of the goals of this work is to clarify some of these issues.